-KMM proposes to assist the Middlesex Count Department of Transportation and the Office of Planningto implement these goals.
+KMM proposes to assist the Middlesex County Department of Transportation and the Office of Planning to implement these goals.

-• Assist municipalities to adopt or update complete streets policies.

-• Develop and communicate a county-wide Vision Zero message in coordination withMiddlesex County.
+- Assist municipalities to adopt or update complete streets policies. - Develop and communicate a county-wide Vision Zero message in coordination with Middlesex County.

-Description: Currently, Middlesex County is developing its Coordinated Public Transit-Human Services Transportation Plan aka "Forward Together."
+Description: Currently, Middlesex County is developing its CHSTP, "Forward Together."
 The plan was last updated in 2012.
 Middlesex County has contracted with Rutgers University-Voorhees Transportation Center to work with the Department of Transportation and the Office of Planning for development of the Plan.
 Six primary tasks have been identified and are in various stages of completion.

-Task 1 - Conduct kick-off meeting, ongoing project management and coordinationTask 2 - Collect data, conduct leading practice scan, and map existing services Task 3 - Analyze mobility demand patterns, assess market conditions, and identify gapsTask 4 - Obtain community input Task 5 - Identify goals and objectives, explore service approaches, and develop recommendationsTask 6 - Prepare draft and final plan The Draft plan is due in June 2022.
+Task 1 - Conduct kick-off meeting, ongoing project management and coordination Task 2 - Collect data, conduct leading practice scan, and map existing services

+Task 3 - Analyze mobility demand patterns, assess market conditions, and identify gaps Task 4 - Obtain community input

+Task 5 - Identify goals and objectives, explore service approaches, and develop recommendations Task 6 - Prepare draft and final plan The Draft plan is due in June 2022.

-With recommendations expected in June, 2022, it is premature to suppose what specific involvementKMM might have in the implementation of "Forward Together."
+With recommendations expected in June 2022, it is premature to suppose what specific involvement KMM might have in the implementation of "Forward Together."
 KMM will continue to offer our services to Middlesex County as the "Forward Together" plan develops.

 KMM shares Middlesex County's desire to "bring innovative, integrated, accessible, and seamless mobility" to underserved populations.
-Like Middlesex County, we are aware "the right systems and services can create access to employment, education, social supports, and personal independence" anddesire to partner to "bring about meaningful quality of life improvements for seniors age 65+, people with disabilities, veterans, low-income people including those at risk of homelessness, and those with limited English proficiency."
+Like Middlesex County, we are aware "the right systems and services can create access to employment, education, social supports, and personal independence" and desire to partner to "bring about meaningful quality of life improvements for seniors age 65+, people with disabilities, veterans, low-income people including those at risk of homelessness, and those with limited English proficiency."
 (Destination 2040, Strategic Plan)